joannayhe/OMSCS_ML/hw4/README.txt

-ML Assignment 3: Unsupervised Learning
+ML Assignment 4: Markov Decision Process

 1. What to install to run the script:
   a.
 Install python 3.6.9